NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Design Storage Control Charge Power

 This field is the design maximum rate that electric power can be charged into storage, in Watts.
 This field is used as an upper limit for most storage control operation schemes.
 However for TrackChargeDischargeSchedules, this is the design value for how much power to use when charging and it is multipled by the power fraction schedule in the next field.
-Required field when using Storage Operation Schemes FacilityDemandLeveling or TrackChargeDischargeSchedules.
+Required field when using Storage Operation Schemes set to FacilityDemandLeveling or TrackChargeDischargeSchedules.

 #### Field: Storage Charge Power Fraction Schedule Name